Diversified exposure to emerging markets, capturing value and growth

 Portfolio Attribution

-The Portfolio underperformed the Index in September 2024.
+The Portfolio underperformed the Index in January 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
-Our bottom-up technical (price momentum), growth, competitive strength, and corporate events factors were negative indicators during the month.
-Our value factor was a positive indicator in September.
-Our top-down currency factor was a negative indicator, while macroeconomic and country/sector aggregate were positive indicators.
+Our bottom-up competitive strength, technical (price momentum), valuation, and growth factors were negative indicators in January.
+Corporate events was neutral during the month.
+Our top-down macroeconomic factor was a negative indicator while country/sector aggregate and currency were positive.

 Quarterly Investment Outlook